ice-wm/ice-wm.github.io/index.md

 ```
 ### Install package dependencies

-To install all required package dependencies
+To install all package dependencies
 in one go use the following script.

 ```bash